dpaschall/test_TensorFlow/bin/readme.txt

+#Run
+ipython ./test_tensorflow.py
-Run test_tensorflow.py to make sure tensorFlow is setup correctly.
+#to make sure tensorFlow is setup correctly.

-make sure you do this before using Mandelbrotset: pip install image pip install IPython pip install display
+#Make sure you do this before using Mandelbrotset:

-Run test_MandelbrotSet.py to see an example
+pip install image
+pip install IPython
+pip install display

+#In git bash or cmd command:
+ipython ./test_MandelbrotSet.py